Mahsa Amini protests

 Background

 The protests erupted in September 2022 after the morality police killing of 22-year-old Kurdish woman Mahsa Amini in custody.
 The uprising spread across all 31 provinces and became the largest sustained challenge to the Islamic Republic since its founding.
-The ministry responsible for suppressing those protests was run by Esmail Khatib, whom Israel killed in an airstrike on Tehran in March 2026.
+The slogan "Woman, Life, Freedom" (Zan, Zendegi, Azadi) became the protest's international emblem.

-The Mahsa Amini protests established the benchmark against which war-era repression is now measured.
-Hengaw, the Kurdish human rights monitor that tracked protest killings in 2022, is producing the same independent counts in the current conflict; the credibility gap is identical: wartime government figures run at one-quarter to one-third of Hengaw tallies, following the pattern set when official counts undercounted Amini protest deaths.
+The Mahsa Amini protests established the benchmark against which war-era repression is measured.
+Hengaw, the Kurdish human rights monitor that tracked protest killings in 2022, is producing the same independent counts in the current conflict: the credibility gap is identical, with wartime government figures running at one-quarter to one-third of Hengaw tallies, following the pattern set when official counts undercounted Amini protest deaths.